BONES OF THE LOWER LIMB

 • Function:

-• Enhances knee joint mechanics
+• Enhances your knee joint mechanics

 Tibia

-• Location: Inner side of the leg
+• Location: Inner side of your leg

 • Function:

-• Contributes to the knee joint above
+• Contributes to your knee joint above

-• Contributes to the ankle joint below
+• Contributes to your ankle joint below

 Fibula